 2. Reading Notes and Reflections: Students are required to hand in three sets of reading notes and reflections.
 Students can choose which weeks they do so.
-However, they must hand in at least one set per month during January, February and March.
+However, they must hand in at least one set per month during September, October and November.
 If students wish to hand in more than one per month, that is fine.

 The point is that at the very least, by the end of the first month of class, students must have handed in no less than one set; by the end of the second month, no less than two sets, and by the end of the third month, no less than three sets.
+(If a student really wants to do the Dec.
+3 Gorman reading, they must already have handed in two sets).